m0e33/REST-bot/README.md

 ## 4. Future Work
 ### 4.1 Graph Convolution
-A possible extension would be to learn the opposite side influence of stocks with a graph convolution and to let it affect the calculation.
+A possible extension would be to learn the mutual influence of stocks with a graph convolution and to include it in the calculation.
 The paper implementation has shown that even better results can be achieved.
-The basis of the Graph Convolution would be to place the companies in different relations, for example relations like "same industry", "same shareholder", upstream and downstream relations etc..
-Through the different relations a stock graph can be built, which is defined as follows:
+The basis of the Graph Convolution would be to place the companies in different relations, for example relations like "same industry", "same shareholder", upstream and downstream relations etc. Through the different relations a stock graph can be built, which is defined as follows:

 Stock graph is defined as a directed graph <a href="https://www.codecogs.com/eqnedit.php?latex=G=\langle\mathcal{S},&space;\mathcal{R},&space;\mathcal{A}\rangle" target="_blank"><img src="https://latex.codecogs.com/gif.latex?G=\langle\mathcal{S},&space;\mathcal{R},&space;\mathcal{A}\rangle" title="G=\langle\mathcal{S}, \mathcal{R}, \mathcal{A}\rangle" /></a>, where S denote the set of stocks in the market and R is the set of relations between two stocks. <a href="https://www.codecogs.com/eqnedit.php?latex=\mathcal{A}" target="_blank"><img src="https://latex.codecogs.com/gif.latex?\mathcal{A}" title="\mathcal{A}" /></a> is the set of adjacent matrices.
 For an adjacent matrix <a href="https://www.codecogs.com/eqnedit.php?latex=A^{r}&space;\in&space;\mathcal{A}(r&space;\in&space;\mathcal{R}" target="_blank"><img src="https://latex.codecogs.com/gif.latex?A^{r}&space;\in&space;\mathcal{A}(r&space;\in&space;\mathcal{R}" title="A^{r} \in \mathcal{A}(r \in \mathcal{R}" /></a> and <a href="https://www.codecogs.com/eqnedit.php?latex=A^{r}&space;\in&space;\mathbb{R}|\mathcal{S}|&space;\times|\mathcal{S}|)" target="_blank"><img src="https://latex.codecogs.com/gif.latex?A^{r}&space;\in&space;\mathbb{R}|\mathcal{S}|&space;\times|\mathcal{S}|)" title="A^{r} \in \mathbb{R}|\mathcal{S}| \times|\mathcal{S}|)" /></a> of relation <a href="https://www.codecogs.com/eqnedit.php?latex=r,&space;A_{i&space;j}^{r}=1" target="_blank"><img src="https://latex.codecogs.com/gif.latex?r,&space;A_{i&space;j}^{r}=1" title="r, A_{i j}^{r}=1" /></a> means there is a relation <a href="https://www.codecogs.com/eqnedit.php?latex=r" target="_blank"><img src="https://latex.codecogs.com/gif.latex?r" title="r" /></a> from stocks <a href="https://www.codecogs.com/eqnedit.php?latex=s_j" target="_blank"><img src="https://latex.codecogs.com/gif.latex?s_j" title="s_j" /></a> to stock <a href="https://www.codecogs.com/eqnedit.php?latex=s_i" target="_blank"><img src="https://latex.codecogs.com/gif.latex?s_i" title="s_i" /></a> and <a href="https://www.codecogs.com/eqnedit.php?latex=A_{i&space;j}^{r}=0" target="_blank"><img src="https://latex.codecogs.com/gif.latex?A_{i&space;j}^{r}=0" title="A_{i j}^{r}=0" /></a> indicates there is no a relation <a href="https://www.codecogs.com/eqnedit.php?latex=r" target="_blank"><img src="https://latex.codecogs.com/gif.latex?r" title="r" /></a> from stock <a href="https://www.codecogs.com/eqnedit.php?latex=s_j" target="_blank"><img src="https://latex.codecogs.com/gif.latex?s_j" title="s_j" /></a> to stock <a href="https://www.codecogs.com/eqnedit.php?latex=s_i" target="_blank"><img src="https://latex.codecogs.com/gif.latex?s_i" title="s_i" /></a>.